darianstlex/efx-forms/docs-site/docs/contributing.md

 This command:
 1. Cleans the `lib/` directory
-2. Compiles TypeScript to ESM
+2. Compiles TypeScript to ESM syntax
-3. Adds `.js` extensions to relative imports for ESM compatibility
-4. Copies package metadata to `lib/`
+3. Copies package metadata to `lib/` (removes devDependencies)

 ## Running Tests